Best Cities for Digital Nomads in 2023

 Cost of Living: $420 per month, excluding rent

 Pros: Beautiful weather, large expat community, breathtaking nature

 Lisbon is one of Europe’s oldest cities and has a lot to offer for digital nomads.
 The city was once known as “a storehouse of knowledge” thanks to many libraries that were present during its golden age, which lasted from the 15th to 16th century.
 Today it still remains an important center for education and is home to many universities, including the world-renowned Technical University of Lisbon.

-Lisbon has a number of cultural attractions that digital nomads will enjoy; it’s also surrounded by beaches for those who want to take some time off work and relax on vacation!
+Lisbon has a number of cultural attractions that digital nomads will enjoy; it’s also surrounded by beaches for those who want to take some time off work and relax.